phaserjs/phaser/README.md

 * Input.addMoveCallback used to return the index of the callback entry in the internal `moveCallbacks` array.
 However as callbacks were removed the indexes became invalid, potentially causing a future `Input.deleteMoveCallback` to remove the wrong callback entirely or error.
 Input.deleteMoveCallback now takes the original callback and context as its parameters to ensure deletion safety.
 * Graphics constructor now sets x/y parameters to zero if undefined.
 Before it would set them to undefined as the type check wasn't strict.
 * Math.isOdd now returns an actual boolean value instead of 1 (thanks @formigone #1792)
+* Rope constructor was fixed enabling it again (thanks @gionatan7 #1799)
+* FrameData.getFrameIndexes when called with a partial array (such as creating an animation out of a set of frames) would return the indexes array padded out with 'undefined' entries, causing short animations to never fully play through.
+* AnimationManager.add no longer sets the `currentFrame` property when just adding an Animation to a Sprite.
+The `currentFrame` property is now only set when the animation begins playing.
+This avoids the Sprite.frame and Sprite.frameName properties from returning incorrect results after adding (but not playing) an Animation.
+It also allows very short animations (2 frames) to play correctly without needing to loop.

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).